I may earn a commission from links in this post. Thank you!

 Compact vs travel

-Compact mirrors can of course be used as travel mirrors.
+Compact mirrors can of course be used as a travel makeup mirror.
 They are small, light and tough, and can even include lighting and magnification.

 But they might not be the best option for every traveller.
 I’ve reviewed purpose-made travel mirrors separately here.